Child Care Assistance

 - Transitional Child Care--If a parent or legal guardian has received Temporary Assistance for Needy Families (TANF) within the last twelve months, they may be eligible to receive assistance with child care, depending on income, to support their employment.
 Families pay a single fee, based on their income, directly to the provider of care.
 The remainder of the cost of care is paid by the Department of Community & Human Services.
 For more information or to apply for this service, call 703.746.5437 (KIDS).

-- Child Day Care Fee System--Families may be eligible, depending on income, for a child care subsidy, if both parents are working, going to school or participating in training.
+- Child Care Subsidy Program Day Care Fee System--Families may be eligible, depending on income, for a child care subsidy, if both parents are working, going to school or participating in training.
 Families pay a single fee, based on their income, directly to the provider of care.
 The remainder of the cost of care is paid by the Department of Community & Human Services.
-To be placed on a waiting list for this program, contact the Early Childhood Division at 703.746.5437 (KIDS).
+To be screened for this program, contact the Early Childhood Division at 703.746.5437 (KIDS).

 Child Care Information Service

 Choosing child care is a personal decision.
 This website provides information to help you make that decision.
 Local permitting regulations and state licensing standards are minimum requirements and do not guarantee quality programs.
 We urge parents to visit and carefully interview as many providers as possible before making a selection.
 Use the Child Care Checklist when visiting a provider and check the provider's blue registration permit or state license to ensure that their registration is valid and that they have space for your child.
 Providers should also be able to present documentation of the training they have received.

 The Early Childhood Division (ECD) does not specifically endorse any provider and does not guarantee the accuracy of the information about providers.
 All child care arrangements are the responsibility of the parents and the provider.

 Call 703.746.5437 (KIDS) or click below for information on: